Message from Paul Montrone, Chairman, Co-Founder

 Paul M. Montrone

-For more than three decades, Paul M. Montrone has directed the development of a number of businesses in a diverse set of industries.
-These include both the public companies indicated below, and his private business interests which have been conducted through Bayberry Financial Services Corporation (formerly Latona Associates), Liberty Lane Partners, and Perspecta Trust LLC.
-He is presently Chairman of these entities.
+For more than three decades, Paul M. Montrone has been a leader in the international business community.
+He has led multiple corporations to significantgrowth, garnering a reputation for his acumen.
+These include both the public companies described below, and his private business interests, which have been conducted through Bayberry Financial Services Corporation (formerly Latona Associates), Liberty Lane Partners, and Perspecta Trust LLC.
+He is currently Chairman of these entities.

-Mr. Montrone was the CEO of Fisher Scientific International Inc. from its initial public offering in 1991 until its merger with Thermo Electron in 2006, forming Thermo Fisher Scientific Inc. Under Mr. Montrone’s leadership, Fisher was transformed from a North American manufacturer and distributor into a global enterprise supplying research, testing and clinical laboratories in 150 countries with over 600,000 products and services.
-Annual sales increased from $760 million in 1991 to approximately $6.0 billion in 2006.
-Over this 15 year period, the equity value of Fisher increased from approximately $200 million to $12 billion and the annual return to shareholders was 26% compounded.
+Mr. Montrone was the CEO of Fisher Scientific International Inc. from its initial public offering in 1991 until its merger with Thermo Electron in 2006, forming Thermo Fisher Scientific Inc. Under Mr. Montrone’s leadership, Fisher was transformed from a North American manufacturer and distributor into a global enterprise supplying research, testing, and clinical laboratories in 150 countries with over 600,000 products and services.
+Annual sales increased from $760 million in 1991 to approximately $6 billion in 2006.
+Over this 15-year period, the equity value of Fisher Scientific increased from approximately $200 million to $12 billion and the annual return to shareholders was 26% compounded.

 Previously, Mr. Montrone was Executive Vice President of The Signal Companies, Inc., and its successor, AlliedSignal Inc. (now Honeywell International Inc.), as well as President of The Henley Group, Inc., and Executive Vice President and CFO of Wheelabrator-Frye Inc.

 For many years, Mr. Montrone also participated in healthcare policy matters at the national level.
-During the Clinton Administration, he was a member of the President’s Advisory Commission on Consumer Protection and Quality in the Health Care Industry, as well as a founder of the National Forum for Health Care Quality Measurement and Reporting.
-He was a Director of The Healthcare Leadership Council and the New England Healthcare Institute, a member of the Health and Retirement Task Force of the Business Roundtable, and is currently a Director and Treasurer of the Foundation for the National Institutes of Health.
+During the Clinton administration, he was a member of the President’s Advisory Commission on Consumer Protection and Quality in the Health Care Industry, as well as a founder of the National Forum for Health Care Quality Measurement and Reporting.
+He was a Director of The Healthcare Leadership Council and the New England Healthcare Institute, a member of the Health and Retirement Task Force of the Business Roundtable.
+He is currently a Director and was previously Treasurer of the Foundation for the National Institutes of Health.

-He has also been involved in Washington, D.C., business policy matters, mainly through his activity with the Business Roundtable, where he was a member of its Planning Committee, and Chairman of the Civil Justice Reform Taskforce.
+Mr. Montrone has also been involved in Washington, D.C. business policy matters, mainly through his activity with the Business Roundtable, where he was a member of its Planning Committee, and Chairman of the Civil Justice Reform Taskforce.

 Earlier in his career, Mr. Meister served in a number of executive leadership positions at Wheelabrator Technologies Inc., The Henley Group Inc., and AlliedSignal Inc. (now Honeywell International, Inc.).
 He began his career with Ford Motor Company.

-Mr. Meister holds a Bachelor of Arts degree from the University of Michigan and an MBA from Northwestern University.
-He is a director of LKQ Corporation, Scientific Games Corporation, and Quanterix Corporation, is co-chair of the University of Michigan’s Life Sciences Institute External Advisory Board, and serves on the Executive Advisory Board of the Chemistry of Life Processes Institute at Northwestern University.
+Mr. Meister holds a bachelor of arts degree from the University of Michigan and an MBA from Northwestern University.
+He is a director of Revlon Inc., Scientific Games Corporation, and Quanterix Corporation, Co-chair of the University of Michigan’s Life Sciences Institute External Advisory Board, Chair of the University of Michigan’s Provost Advisory Committee, and serves on the Executive Advisory Board of the Chemistry of Life Processes Institute at Northwestern University.